YingluDeng/6sense_model_predict/README.md

 # 6sense_model_predict

 ## Introduction
-This notebook is for training the 6sense data through different models (such as Random Froest, KNN, XGBoost and so) on and find the best fit model to predict several variables including call disposition, best day of week to call and best hour to call.
+This notebook is for training the 6sense data through different models (such as Random Froest, KNN, XGBoost and so) on and find the best fit model to predict several variables including call disposition, best day of week to call and best hour to call so that the company can get engagement with prospective customers.

 ### The Data:
 <ul>